Refined enumerations of alternating sign triangles: A refined enumeration of AS-trapezoids

-By rotating the box complex by $45^\circ$ clockwise we obtain the skew-shaped diagram $\lambda(S)/\mu(S)$ whose entries are the entries of $T$ which are not fixed by definition.
-It follows that the maximal number of free columns is hence $|\lambda(S)/ \mu(S)|$.\\
+By rotating the box complex by $45^\circ$ clockwise, we obtain the skew-shaped diagram $\lambda(S)/\mu(S)$ whose entries are the entries of $T$ not fixed by definition.
+Hence the maximal number of free columns is $|\lambda(S)/ \mu(S)|$.\\

-The equivalence class of $T$ is completely determined by the entries with value less than or equal to $0$ or greater than or equal to $l$ and the order between the elements with values between $1$ and $l-1$.
-It is easy to see that the number of equivalence classes of $(S,l)$-trees with $k$ free columns is for $l > k$ not depending in $l$.
-Hence for $l>|\lambda(S)/ \mu(S)|$ the total number of equivalence classes is not depending in $l$.\\